driescnuts/Taphospec/README.md

 ### Sample Data

-A sample dataset based on Sibudu Cave analyses is provided in `/sample_data/sample_sibudu_data.csv` for testing.
+A test sample dataset is provided in `/sample_data/sample_sibudu_data.csv` for testing.

 ## 📊 Usage Workflow